 Here is how you can ensure you are getting the most cost-effective medicine:

-- Ask your doctor or pharmacist: “Is there a generic for (insert brand name here)?”
-More than half of brand-name drugs have a generic option.
+- Ask your doctor or pharmacist: “Is there a generic for the medicine you are prescribing?”

 - Review your prescriptions regularly with your doctor or pharmacist.
-Your brand-drug may have a new, low-cost treatment that you did not know about.
+Your brand name drug may have a new, low-cost generic alternative that you did not know about.

 - Go online.
 Find out what generic drugs the FDA has approved.

 - Price before you buy.
-Cliff Fullerton, MD, chief population health officer for Baylor Scott & White Health and chief medical officer of the Baylor Scott & White Quality Alliance, pointed out that patients often have a choice of brand vs. generic after they find out the price of each at the pharmacy.
+Patients often have a choice of brand versus generic after they find out the price of each at the pharmacy.